Sino-Indian War: Chinese motives

 In May to June 1962, the KMT government of Republic of China on Taiwan under Chiang Kai-shek's leadership was propagating the policy of 'Reclaim the mainland China', causing fear of invasion from Taiwan among Chinese Communist leadership and the shift of concern to the Southeast.
-Reluctant to divert resources to the hostitlies in the Himalayas, Chinese leadership thought a two-front war undesirable.
+Reluctant to divert resources to the hostilities in the Himalayas, Chinese leadership thought a two-front war undesirable.
 From July on, after receiving American assurances that KMT government would not invade, China began to focus on the Indian border.

 Garver argues that the Chinese correctly assessed Indian border policies, particularly the forward policy, as attempts for incremental seizure of Chinese-controlled territory.
 On Tibet, Garver argues that one of the major factors leading to China's decision for war with India was a common tendency of humans "to attribute others' behavior to interior motivations, while attributing their own behavior to situational factors".
 Studies from China published in the 1990s confirmed that the root cause for China going to war with India was the perceived Indian aggression in Tibet, with the forward policy simply catalysing the Chinese reaction.

 Neville Maxwell and Allen Whiting argue that the Chinese leadership believed they were defending territory that was legitimately Chinese, and which was already under de facto Chinese occupation prior to Indian advances, and regarded the forward policy as an Indian attempt at creeping annexation.
 Mao Zedong himself compared the forward policy to a strategic advance in Chinese chess:

 Their [India's] continually pushing forward is like crossing the Chu Han boundary.
 What should we do?
 We can also set out a few pawns, on our side of the river.
-If they don't then cross over, that’s great.
+If they don't then cross over, that's great.
 If they do cross, we'll eat them up [chess metaphor meaning to take the opponent's pieces].
 Of course, we cannot blindly eat them.
 Lack of forbearance in small matters upsets great plans.
 We must pay attention to the situation.

 Chinese policy toward India, therefore, operated on two seemingly contradictory assumptions in the first half of 1961.
 On the one hand, the Chinese leaders continued to entertain a hope, although a shrinking one, that some opening for talks would appear.
 On the other hand, they read Indian statements and actions as clear signs that Nehru wanted to talk only about a Chinese withdrawal.
 Regarding the hope, they were willing to negotiate and tried to prod Nehru into a similar attitude.
 Regarding Indian intentions, they began to act politically and to build a rationale based on the assumption that Nehru already had become a lackey of imperialism; for this reason he opposed border talks.